-A. The existing surface water management system in the Village will be sufficient to prevent the flooding of designated evacuation routes (U.S. 41, Corkscrew Road, Three Oaks Parkway, Interstate 75, and Ben Hill Griffin Parkway) from the 25-year, 3-day storm event (rainfall) for more than 24 hours.
+- A. The existing surface water management system in the Village will be sufficient to prevent the flooding of designated evacuation routes (U.S. 41, Corkscrew Road, Three Oaks Parkway, Interstate 75, and Ben Hill Griffin Parkway) from the 25-year, 3-day storm event (rainfall) for more than 24 hours. - B. Regulation of Private and Public Development

-All new private and public and private infrastructure shall be constructed with floor slabs constructed a minimum of one (1) foot above the 100-year, 3-day storm event flood plain level and shall be safe from flooding from a 100-year, 3-day storm event (rainfall).
+All new private and public developments shall be constructed with floor slabs at a minimum of one (1) foot above the 100-year, 3-day storm event flood plain level and shall be safe from flooding from a 100-year, 3-day storm event (rainfall).
+In such new public and private developments, roads and parking lot travel ways shall be constructed at a minimum of the 25-year, 3-day storm event flood plain level.